JarLowrey/GodotWeapons/README.md

 ## To Do

-- Fix tracking function
 - Enable bullets for path follow in addition to physics
 - Make applicable to 3D

-## Known Issues

-- bullet tracking not working

 ## License

 MIT License (MIT)

-Copyright (c) 2017 James R. Lowrey.com/
+Copyright (c) 2017 James R. Lowrey.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: